vuw-research-computing/raapoi-docs/docs/hpclayout.md

 # HPC layout

-> Note!
+!!! note
     Understanding the Rāpoi hardware layout is not critical for most users!
 It is useful for users running big parallel MPI jobs and may be of interest to others.

-To a first approximation a High Performance Computer (HPC) is a collection of large computers or servers (nodes) that are connected together.
+To a first approximation, a High Performance Computer (HPC) is a collection of large computers or servers (nodes) that are connected together.
 There will also be some attached storage.

 Rather than logging into the system and immediately running your program or code, it is organised into a job and submitted to a scheduler that takes your job and runs it on one of the nodes that has enough free resources (cpu and memory) to meet your job request.
 Most of the time you will be sharing a node with other users.

 It is important to try and not over request resources as requested resources are kept in reserve for you and not available to others, even if you don't use them.
 This is particularly important when requesting a lot of resources or running array jobs which can use up a lot of the HPCs resources.

 ## Hardware
-On Rāpoi, the node you login into and submit your jobs to is called `raapoi-master`.
+On Rāpoi, the node you login into and submit your jobs to is called `raapoi-login`.

 The computers/servers making up the nodes are of several types, covered in [partitions](partitions.md).